Majority World Theology

 31. Salvation as Reconciliation: Toward a Theology of Reconciliation in the Division of the Korean Peninsula, Sung Wook Chung

-Part V: The Church from Every Tribe and Tongue: Ecclesiology in the Majority World
+Part Five: The Church from Every Tribe and Tongue: Ecclesiology in the Majority World

-Introduction to Part V: God's Community in Majority World Theology, Gene L. Green
+Introduction to Part Five: God's Community in Majority World Theology, Gene L. Green

 33. Ecclesiology and the Church in Christian Tradition and Western Theology, Veli-Matti Kärkkäinen